brian-ikiara/printf/README.md

 	_printf("%<flag><specifier>", <symbol1>, <symbol2>, ..., <symboln>);
 ```

-*Flags used*
+### Flags used

 Flags are characters that perform a similar job as a wildcard on the shell.
 For this
 implementation the following were used:

-	+/-	Plus, Minus: Denotes positive and negative sign convention, respectively.
+> +/-	Plus, Minus: Denotes positive and negative sign convention, respectively.

-	' '	Space: Places a blank before a positive number/empty string.
+> ' '	Space: Places a blank before a positive number/empty string.

-	#	Hash: Converts a number to a different base/number system.
+> \#	Hash: Converts a number to a different base/number system.

-	0	Zero padding: Pads a number with a given number of zeros instead of an empty space.
+> 0	Zero padding: Pads a number with a given number of zeros instead of an empty space.
 	Used with b, d, o, x, X conversion specifiers.

-*Length modifiers used*
+### Length modifiers used

-	h	Short: Corresponds to a(n) (unsigned)short int.
+> h	Short: Corresponds to a(n) (unsigned)short int.

-	l	Long: Corresponds to a(n) (unsigned) long int.
+> l	Long: Corresponds to a(n) (unsigned) long int.

-*Conversion specifiers used*
+### Conversion specifiers used

 The characters listed below were used to specify the various formats the output will
 be presented.
 Are used together with the '%' character.
 They are as follows:

-	c	Character: Prints out a character.
+> c	Character: Prints out a character.

-	s	String: Prints out an array of characters.
+> s	String: Prints out an array of characters.

-	d, i	Integer: Prints out an integer.
+> d, i	Integer: Prints out an integer.

-	b, u, o, x, X
-		Binary, Unsigned Decimal, Octal, Hexadecimal, Big Hexadecimal: Prints out the
-		various number systems.
+> b, u, o, x, X	Binary, Unsigned Decimal, Octal, Hexadecimal, Big Hexadecimal: Prints out the various number systems.

-	p	Pointer: Gives the memory address in hexadecimal
+> p	Pointer: Gives the memory address in hexadecimal

-	%	Percent: Prints the character '%'.
+> %	Percent: Prints the character '%'.

-*Custom conversion specifiers used*
+### Custom conversion specifiers used

 These do an interesting job.
 Loved working with them:

-	S	Big String: Prints non-printable characters (0 < (ASCII value <32) <= 127).
-The
-		format they're printed out is "\x<HDASCII>"
+> S	Big String: Prints non-printable characters (0 < (ASCII value <32) <= 127).
+The format they're printed out is "\x<HDASCII>"

-	r	Reverse: Prints out a reversed string.
+> r	Reverse: Prints out a reversed string.

-	R	rot13: Prints a string in the rot13 format.
+> R	rot13: Prints a string in the rot13 format.

 -----------------------------------------------------------------------------------------------

-_REMARKS_
+## REMARKS

-We really enjoyed this project and we can't wait for the next one, the Simple Shell.
+We really enjoyed this project and we can't wait for the next one, the Simple Shell. :tada: :satisfied: